-Rohan, Middle-earth, Fourth Age 8
+The Wold, Rohan, Fourth Age 8

 "But we don't know any elves… How–"

-Wynne felt bile rise at the thought of seducing an elf, or any male.
-She had been living at home with her parents and grandparents all her life; she had never even talked in private to a man.
+Wynne felt bile rise in her throat at the thought of mating with an elf, or any male person.
+She had lived at home with her parents and grandparents all her life and never even talked in private to a man.
 They were large and burly, and, judging by the men she saw at the marketplace, ugly and stinking.

 "I can't do it.
 Please don't make me!" she begged.

-"When do I leave?" she whispered, defeated.
+"When do I leave?" she whispered, all defiance gone.

 Compared to her mother's fury even an elf in her bed was to prefer.